Endovenous thermal ablation for treating varicose veins

 What are the advantages of Endovenous Thermal Ablation?

 Endovenous ablation is much less invasive, yet more thorough than traditional stripping.
-This means:

 • Less pain and bruising